anagha-microsoft/ncr-mlops-hol/lab-guide/11-Configure-Release-Pipeline.md

 Its a wrap for this module.
 You now know how to (1) ..

 ## Next steps
-Move to the next module -> this covers testing the REST service in a Jupyter notebook
+Move to the next module -> this covers testing the REST service operationalized as part of the release pipeline, manually, in a Jupyter notebook